Technicolor board backs JPMorgan stake plan

-PARIS (Reuters) - The board of directors of French digital video specialist Technicolor (TCH.PA) has backed a plan for U.S. bank JPMorgan Chase (JPM.N) to take a stake of up to 29.96 percent over a rival offer from private equity firm Vector Capital.
+PARIS, May 30 (Reuters) - The board of directors of French digital video specialist Technicolor has backed a plan for U.S. bank JPMorgan Chase to take a stake of up to 29.96 percent over a rival offer from private equity firm Vector Capital.

 The board will recommend that shareholders back the deal, which will see JPMorgan boost its holding in the group through a two-step capital hike, Technicolor said in a statement on Wednesday.